Q&A about Coronary Angiography

 During a coronary angiogram, a type of dye that’s visible by an X-ray machine is injected into the blood vessels of your heart.
 The X-ray machine rapidly takes a series of images (angiograms), offering a detailed look at the inside of your blood vessels.
 If necessary, your doctor can perform procedures such as an angioplasty during your coronary angiogram.

 A coronary angiogram is a special X-ray test.
 It’s done to find out if your coronaryarteries are blocked or narrowed, where and by how much.
-An angiogram can help your doctor see if you need treatment such as angioplasty or stent, coronary artery bypass surgery (CABG) or medical therapy.
+An angiogram can help your doctor see if you need treatment such as Coronary Angioplasty or stent, coronary artery bypass surgery (CABG) or medical therapy.

 Coronary angiography can be used to help diagnose heart conditions, help plan future treatments and carry out certain procedures.
 For example, it may be used: